ivanalbrieu/linkiowikis/README.md

 TEST WIKI 4 (actually NeoWiki dev version Alpha 2) ROADMAP!!!

-Splitting the pages router into different routes is a great step towards modularizing your application, which aligns well with the principles of simplicity and efficiency.
-As you continue to develop Linkiowikis, consider how each new feature can be integrated into this modular structure.
-Here are some suggestions on how to approach the implementation of the features you've listed, considering the modular design:

 1. Restore Deleted Pages or Select Revisions of a Deleted Page